parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 ---

-# Objective 1 - Aligning Sequence Reads using AWS EC2 & MagicBLAST
+# Objective 1 - Aligning SRA Reads and Generating Consensus Sequences Using AWS EC2

 One of the most common uses of the cloud is simply renting some computer space from the cloud provider to run some code and generate data.
-Today, we'll setup an EC2 instance and import our code & data into the rented computer from the internet.
+Today, we'll setup an EC2 instance to  generate and align a viral consensus sequence with it.

 ## Launching an EC2 Instance